ThomasTeklu/Active-Directory-Walkthrough/README.md

 ### Joining Client to Domain

 Log in to the client machine as the original local admin.
 Then, right click on the start icon in the bottom left corner.
 From there, click "System" and within the window that pops up, select "System Protection".

 Switch to the "Computer Name" tab and that's where you will see the option to "rename this computer or change its domain or workgroup":

 ![image](https://github.com/user-attachments/assets/7adc325b-b972-4ba0-91e6-09e8dee166a8)

 From there, select the "Domain" option under "Member of" and enter in your domain name in the field.
-When you click "OK", a Windows Security panel will show, asking you to use an account with permission to join the domain.
+When you click "OK", a Windows Security panel will appear, asking you to use an account with permission to join the domain.
 This is where your DC admin account will come in handy.

 Use your DC admin credentials (with the domain specification at the beginning) to authorize joining the domain.
 When that's done, you'll get a "Welcome to the domain" message.
 Close that and your device will automatically restart to enforce the changes just made.